Stabilization Layer — Speed and Yaw-Rate PID

 PIDA_Act |

-PID’s input measurement | m/s |
+PID’s input measurement (sampled at the PID loop rate) | m/s |

 PIDA_Err |